awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. For **App environment**, choose **AWS Fargate \(serverless\)**, **Amazon EC2 instances**, or both\.
 Amazon ECS performs validation using this value to ensure the task definition parameters are valid for the infrastructure type\.

-1. For **Operating system/Architecture**, choose the operating system and CPU architectire for the task\.
+1. For **Operating system/Architecture**, choose the operating system and CPU architecture for the task\.

    To run your task on a 64\-bit ARM architecture, select **Linux/ARM64**\.
 For more information, see [Runtime platform](task_definition_parameters.md#runtime-platform)\.